-\textbf{Degree decoder.} We also introduce a degree decoder as an auxiliary architecture to balance proximity and structure information.
+We also introduce the degree decoder as an auxiliary model to balance the proximity and structure information.
 As the graph structure itself has abundant supervision signals more than edge connections, we can force the model to approximate the node degree in a masked graph to facilitate the training.
-Specifically, the degree decoder is defined as:
+We define the degree decoder as:

 with $\phi$ parameterizing the degree decoder.